US·United States·Democratic

 → Settled Nov 1998 for $850,000, no admission

 William Jefferson Clinton, the 42nd President of the United States (1993–2001), has been involved in several publicly reported scandals, investigations, and controversies throughout his career.
-The most prominent scandal was the Monica Lewinsky affair, a sexual relationship with a White House intern that began in 1995 and ended in 1997.
-This led to Clinton's impeachment by the House of Representatives on December 19, 1998, on charges of perjury and obstruction of justice, stemming from his false statements during a deposition in the Paula Jones sexual harassment lawsuit and his denial of the Lewinsky relationship.
-The Starr Report, released in September 1998, detailed these allegations and contributed to the impeachment process (en.wikipedia; Starr Report).
+The most prominent among these was the Monica Lewinsky scandal, which involved a sexual relationship with a White House intern beginning in 1995 and lasting until 1997.
+This relationship led to allegations of perjury and obstruction of justice, as Clinton initially denied the affair under oath but later admitted to an "improper physical relationship" (Wikipedia).
+The scandal resulted in Clinton's impeachment by the House of Representatives on December 19, 1998, on charges of perjury and obstruction of justice, but he was acquitted by the Senate on February 12, 1999, and remained in office (Wikipedia).

 Citations